 OTHER ISSUES AT THE END OF LIFE

-Upon death, a number of people in an order of priority established under the new law, can make an anatomical gift on behalf of the decedent for purpose of transplantation, therapy, research, or education.
-The priority classes of individuals include agents under a health care power of attorney, spouses (or reciprocal beneficiary), adult children, parents, adult grandchildren, grandparents, adults who have exhibited special care or concern for the decedent, guardian, and others who may have the authority to dispose of the decedent’s body.
-The new law provides detailed instructions if there are objections to the donation.
+A wide number of people in an order of priority established under the law can make an anatomical gift on behalf of the decedent for purpose of transplantation, therapy, research, or education.
+The priority classes of individuals include agents under a health care power of attorney, spouses, reciprocal beneficiaries, civil union partners, adult children, parents, adult grandchildren, grandparents, adults who have exhibited special care or concern for the decedent, guardian, and others who may have the authority to dispose of the decedent’s body.
+The law provides detailed instructions if there are objections to the donation.